hiromasah/charsiu/README.rst

-The University of Tokyo DPC data processing project (codename Charsiu)
+The University of Tokyo DPC project (codename Charsiu)
 =======

 The charis is Apache Pig UDF library for data transformation from log data into a wide table format data.